UPSUTER/GEMLI/README.md

 </p>

 ## Citation
-If you use the package, please cite X
+If you use the package, please cite A.S.
+Eisele*, M. Tarbier*, A.A.
+Dormann, V. Pelechano, D.M.
+Suter | "Barcode-free prediction of cell lineages from scRNA-seq datasets" | 2022 bioRxiv.